About CarveKind

 CarveKind exists to sell one thing well: an 8-piece wood carving kit built for beginners — five chrome vanadium blades, a leather strop, polishing compound and a canvas roll bag — not a forty-item tool catalog with the good knife buried on page three.

-We are a small, independent online store, not a legacy toolmaker.
-We don't manufacture in-house; we source a single, carefully inspected product — the CarveKind 8-Piece Wood Carving Kit — verify its real specifications against the factory listing, and sell it directly to carvers in the US.
+We are a small, independent online store built around a single product — the CarveKind 8-Piece Wood Carving Kit.
+We inspect it, verify its real specifications ourselves, and sell it directly to carvers in the US.
 That focus is deliberate.
 Rather than spreading attention across dozens of SKUs, we spend it on getting the description, the materials and the limitations of this one kit right.

 What the CarveKind kit actually is